swaywm/sway/README.md

 ## Running

-Run `sway` from a TTY.
-Some display managers may work but are not supported by sway (gdm is known to work fairly well).
+Run `sway` from a TTY or from a display manager.

 [en]: https://github.com/swaywm/sway#readme
 [ar]: README.ar.md